pdtraver/DL_Final_Project/final_submission/Unet/README.md

 ### Model Training

-1. **Dataset Preparation**: Ensure your CLEVR dataset is structured as required and specify the path to the dataset when initializing the `CLEVRDataset` class.
+1. **Dataset Preparation**: Ensure your dataset is structured as required and specify the path to the dataset when initializing the `CLEVRDataset` class.

 2. **Model Training**:
     - Set the hyperparameters `num_epochs`, `batch_size`, and `learning_rate` as desired.